Fontan7/Data-Engineer-Courses/Courses/DE Asociate/4-Joining data in SQL/datacamp/DE asociate/4-Joining data in SQL/Joining data in SQL.md

 ### Inside WHERE
 This is called a subquery!
 It chooses records in the first table where the country matches the list returned by our subquery.
 Since Spain does not have a president, only the Portuguese president is listed.

+Subqueries in the WHERE clause are used to filter rows in the main query based on the results of another query.
+They typically return a single value or a list of values.
+Advantages:
+ - Advanced filtering: They allow you to filter data based on dynamically calculated or related values.
+ - Efficiency: Ideal for comparing rows with computed or aggregated data.
+ - Simplicity: Intuitive when you need to filter using a single value or a list.

 ![](20250120221118.png)

 How might we adapt our semi join to determine countries in the Americas founded after 1800?
 To change our semi join from before to after 1800, we add NOT before the IN statement.